saf-dmitry/taskpaper-mode/README.md

 When Emacs first visits a TaskPaper file, the global state is set to Show All, i.e., all items are visible.
 This can be configured through the user option `taskpaper-startup-folded`.

 The command `C-c *` (`taskpaper-outline-hide-other`) lets you focus on the current item under cursor.
 It hides everything except the current item with its ancestors and direct children.
-Other top-level items also shown to provide global context.
+Other top-level items are shown to give an overview of the general document structure.

 The command `C-c C-z` (`taskpaper-outline-overview`) switches to Overview state showing only top-level items.